 (compared to 2008 levels).
 This requires a transition to non-fossil fuel energy sources with reduced pollutant content, including biofuels, electricity, methanol, ammonia and hydrogen.
 Regulators are also considering creating coastal strips where navigation will only be at zero impact in terms of emissions.
 This will require that all vessels be equipped with at least hybrid propulsion systems.
-With regard to NO_x , SO_x and PM emissions - generated by the operation of fossil fuel engines - the reference regulation is biocides: to date, the use of only 4 types of biocides is legally permitted, compared to about 14 a few years ago.
-Research and development endeavours in this field include, on the one hand, the production of paints by relying on different resin technologies to control the release of biocides into the water and, on the other hand, the development of techniques for encapsulation or co-formulation of biocides with other compounds to mitigate their impact on the marine environment.
+With regard to NO_x , SO_x and PM emissions - generated by the operation of fossil fuel engines - the reference regulation is biocides: to date, the use of only 4 types of biocides is legally permitted, compared to about 14 a few years ago. navigation they reach different marine areas and become alien Research and development endeavours in this field include, on the one hand, the production of paints by relying on different resin technologies to control the release of biocides into the water and, on the other hand, the development of techniques for encapsulation or co-formulation of biocides with other compounds to mitigate their impact on the marine environment.